andre-koe/another-scala-game/README.md

 ## Core Features:
 **Multiplayer:** The game supports two players, each with their own sectors and resources.

-**Sector Control:** Players manage various sectors, each with its own affiliation: Player, Enemy, or Independent.
-Each sector has a unique set of buildings and units, and these assets can be traded.
+**Sector Control:** Players manage various sectors.
+Each sector supports the construction of buildings to grant you the resources to size up your fleets and crush the enemy.

 **Resource Management:** There are several resources to manage in the game: